We are commanded to love our neighbor: this must mean that we can.

 Foundation & Frame

-We believe the way to love our neighbors and neighborhoods is by taking spiritual and social responsibility for a specific geography.
+We encourage and equip those who want to follow the Way of Jesus and his command: “Love God.
+Love neighbor.”
+We believe the way to love our neighbors and neighborhoods is by accepting spiritual and social responsibility for a specific geography.
 How that looks varies by personality and place.
 But our foundation is simple and clear.
 We love Jesus.
 We love our neighbor.
-The frame for our work is a two-by-two: Jesus + Neighbor | Spirituality + Geography | Faith + Place

 If you love Jesus, but do not prioritize how you do that in a particular place, we appreciate the work you lead, but do not share your perspective.
 We believe being proximate is a priority to following the way of Jesus.